JimCodified/labs/developer-tools/nodejs/porting/2_application_image.md

      message: 'connect ECONNREFUSED 127.0.0.1:27017' } }
 ```

 **The application cannot connect to a database as we did not provide external db information nor did we start a container running MongoDB**.
-We'll do that in [the next step](3_publish_image.md).
+We'll do that in shortly, but first we want to make sure to [save our application image in more permanent fashion](3_publish_image.md), so we can resume on another machine later or share with others.